What is payroll and who does what?

 There’s some important housekeeping to do before anyone starts working for you.
 Take care of it to help keep things working smoothly (and to stay out of trouble with the government).

-Decide whether you’re paying salary or wages and learn the rules for whichever you choose.
+- Learn the rules for paying salaries or wages.
 There are some common misunderstandings.
 Did you know, for example, that paying a salary doesn’t automatically excuse you from paying overtime?
 Check with the Department of Labor.

-Get your employees to fill out a W-4.
+- Get your employees to fill out a W-4.
 This will help you calculate how much income tax to withhold from their pay.
 Get in touch with the state tax office where the employee works to see if there’s a state version of the W-4 as well.
 If it’s a new state for your business you need to register and report there.

 What to do on payday

 Start by working out what you owe each employee for the period, then make the required deductions.
 Deductions include benefits (such as insurance or retirement) and tax.
 Not all payroll taxes come out of the employee’s pay.
-You will also have to pay some employer payroll taxes out of the business expense account.
+You will also have to pay some employer payroll taxes.

-Finally, update records of vacation and sick days, and issue your employee with a pay stub that summarizes all your calculations.
+Finally, pay your employee, update records of vacation and sick days, if applicable, and issue your employee with a pay stub that summarizes all your calculations.

 Dealing with tax